 We are highly dependent on the management, research and development, clinical, financial and business development expertise of our senior leadership team, as well as the other members of our scientific and clinical teams.
 Although we have employment agreements with each of our executive officers, these agreements do not obligate them to continue working for our company and they may terminate their employment with us at any time.
-Among other recent changes in our senior management team, our Chief Executive Officer has resigned effective as of June 1, 2023.
-Our future performance will depend, in part, on a successful transition period with our new Chief Executive Officer, including our interim Chief Executive Officer, the successful integration of these and any other new senior level executives into their roles, and the continuity of leadership among the larger workforce.
+Among other recent changes in our senior management team, our new Chief Executive Officer was appointed effective October 10, 2023.
+Our future performance will depend, in part, on a successful transition period with our new Chief Executive Officer, the successful integration of any other new senior level executives into their roles, and the continuity of leadership among the larger workforce.
 If we do not successfully manage these transitions, it could be viewed negatively by our customers, employees, investors, and other third-party partners, and could have an adverse impact on our business and results of operations.